03 Oct How to create a KILLER purpose for your Food blog

 So you need to create a blogger outreach strategy where you to tell your target personas about your new AMAZING blog post.

-From there, you can start focusing on your next post.
+From there, you can start focusing on your next post, which continues to build towards you long-term goal.